miguelpeixe/jitsi-provisioner/README.md

 - [Amazon Web Services](https://aws.amazon.com/) account
 - [CloudFlare](https://www.cloudflare.com/) located domain

+# Features

+ - Provision a Jitsi Meet server of any size and in any region of the world
+ - Terminate and provision again at any time, preserving allocated elastic IP, hostname and the automatically generated LetsEncrypt certificates
+ - Create your Jitsi AMI with one click for even faster provisioning

 ## Installation

 Jitsi Provisioner uses [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) for easier setup.
 [Learn how to install and use Docker](https://docs.docker.com/get-docker/).